 For scientists observing liquid metals cooling in weightlessness removes unnecessary complexity to reveal the core processes of physics.
 The electromagnetic levitator takes things a step further and suspends the metals in mid-air as they melt and solidify.

-ESA astronaut Alexander Gerst will load the levitator with cartridges holding the metals.
+Astronaut load the levitator with cartridges holding the metals.
 The microgravity furnace takes care of the rest, processing the metals and recording data automatically.
 The metals can be heated in a vacuum or in a gas.
 A high-speed camera records the forging and sensors record the temperature and other variables.
 The metals formed are retrieved and returned to Earth for analysis.

 Most of the metals we use are not pure but alloys of different materials.
 By combining different metals, scientists and metalsmiths can concoct materials that offer the best of their component parts.
 The stainless steel used in knives and forks is actually an alloy of one part chromium to 10 parts steel that is resistant to corrosion.